What is bend allowance: K Factor, Y Factor, Bend Table

 Π=3.142

-Flat length calculator for sheet metal
+Flat-length calculator for sheet metal

-To calculate the flat length of any sheet metal part, you can either calculate the bend allowance and add to the total length or use the below formula.
+To calculate the flat length of any sheet metal part, you can either calculate the bend allowance and add it to the total length or use the below formula.
 This formula holds good for most of the material but gives an approximate value.

 Flat Length = ((Π/2 )x R) + (Y x T))x ( A/90)